danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/PrintingKit.md

 PrintingKit also has PDF utilities, which are used to print certain types.
 Since these utilies are the only ones that support paper size, page margins, etc. we should aim to make more print functions use PDF as print format.

+> Note: Only some functions support providing a custom page configuration, which can be used to specify paper size and margins.
+More functions should support this functionality in the future.

+## macOS Sandbox Configuration

+For a sandboxed application (default on macOS), you must allow printing in the target's "Signing & Capabilities" > "App Sandbox" section or, you'll be met with the error "This application does not support printing.".

 ## Repository